 3. Annie Murphy became a CARE Ambassador to raise awareness for girls’ rights.

-Murphy, who plays Alexis Rose on the show, became a CARE Canada Ambassador last year and has been shining light on the issues that women, girls, and Syrian refugees are facing.
+Murphy, who plays Alexis Rose on the show, became a CARE Canada Ambassador last year.
+As an ambassador, she has been shining light on the issues that women, girls, and Syrian refugees are facing.

 In September 2019, she travelled with CARE to Jordan as her first official action as an ambassador.
 During the trip, she visited the Azraq refugee camp, which is home to 36,000 Syrian refugees, 60% of whom are children.

-In support of CARE Canada’s #TogetherForHerFuture campaign, Murphy created a video and wrote a first-person account about her experience, calling on Canadians to support the rights of girls around the world and bringing renewed awareness to the Syrian refugee crisis.
+In support of CARE Canada’s #TogetherForHerFuture campaign, Murphy created a video and wrote a first-person account about her experience.
+She is calling on Canadians to support the rights of girls around the world and bringing renewed awareness to the Syrian refugee crisis.

 CARE Canada is proud to officially announce Annie Murphy as CARE Canada Ambassador!@annefrances is now visiting #Jordan to shine a light on the issues women, girls, and #Syrianrefugees are facing & to learn what CARE is doing to help. #CAREtogether— CARE Canada (@carecanada) September 2, 2019